tool2team/t2t-barcode-rendering/README.md

-# Zen Barcode Rendering Framework
+# Barcode Rendering Library

-The bar-code rendering framework quite simply encapsulates the native rendering of barcode symbologies without requiring third-party fonts.
+The bar-code rendering library quite simply encapsulates the native rendering of barcode symbologies without requiring third-party fonts.

 The framework makes it easy to define new symbologies and use the resultant images from web or forms applications in a variety of usage scenarios.